-Default: 4 4 4 Selections: 1, 2, 3, 4 1, 2, 3, 4
+Default: 4 4 Selections: 1, 2, 3, 4 1, 2, 3, 4

 The Swinger Count prompt sets the swinger count for the Swinger Bypass point option.
 When the number of alarms or troubles reaches the swinger count, the system automatically bypasses points programmed for Swinger Bypass.
 Turning the system Off clears the bypass.
 If a 24-hour point swinger bypasses while the system is Off, turning the system On (starting exit delay) and then turning it off (pressing clear during exit delay) clears the bypass.
+Swinger Bypass is a point trouble and will activate the point trouble relay function.